venkatsk001/SYNCHRONOUS-UP-COUNTER/README.md

 **PROGRAM**
 ```
-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+ Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by:singamala venkata sai kumar reddy
-RegisterNumber:212223230208
-*/
 ```
 ```
 module ex11(out,clk,rstn);